umputun/remark42/README.md

 ## Development

 You can use fully functional local version to develop and test both frontend & backend.
+It requires at least 2GB RAM or swap enabled

 To bring it up run: